 - Implementing energy efficient steps at home, from fixing air leaks to replacing thermostats.
 These small steps can improve and cut your energy use.

 - Passive heating and cooling uses appropriate site selection, buildings design and materials to reduce reliance on energy for temperature moderation, according to Energy.Gov.
-As Renewable Energy World.com points out, this technique is centuries old and has been used in many parts of the world.
+This technique is centuries old and has been used in many parts of the world.

 - Cutting down mileage by car-pooling, using cycles, walking, proper planning, working from or near to home, can reduce air pollution suggests EPA.

-Climate change caused due to emissions of greenhouse gases is producing global warming.
-This is a complex problem that needs to be dealt with at levels of governments, industries, communities and individuals.
+Climate change, caused by emissions of greenhouse gases, is blamed for producing global warming.
+The solutions to this complex problem requires governments, industries, communities, and individuals.

 - Cutting down on fossil fuel uses by using clean energy and alternate technologies as producing and burning these are the biggest cause of emissions globally.